cmu-llab/dpd/README.md

 ## Naming

-- 100% supervised experiments are identified by `exclude_unlabelled` but is equivalent to not including unlabelled.
+- 100% supervised experiments are identified by `exclude_unlabelled` but are equivalent when unlabelled data is included.
 - The WikiHan dataset could have been referred to as any of `wikihan`, `chinese_wikihan`, or `chinese_wikihan2022` in the code.
 - The Rom-phon dataset could have been referred to as any of `Nromance_ipa`, `Nrom_ipa`, or `Nrom` in the code.
 The prefix `N` has no meaning.
 - The strategy-architecture pairs have the following identifiers: